pjoshi23/KNN-mnist-classification/README.md

 # KNN-mnist-classification

-Machine Learning project to try and classify images of handwritten numbers using K Nearest Neighbors.
+A Machine Learning project to classify images of handwritten numbers using the K-Nearest Neighbors algorithm.